 Truck rollover accidents are a danger to other motorists and the truck drivers themselves.
 These accidents rarely have happy endings and those who are involved are at a risk of debilitating injuries or death.
 The impacts of rollover events include the following.

 - Multiple-collision events.
 Truck rollovers on the highway may impact more than one other vehicle on the road and have the potential to cause pileups due to chain reactions.
 Motorists can find themselves involved in the accident as they veer off the road in an attempt to avoid the pileup or when their vehicle is forced into others from the massive force of impact.

 - Head-on collisions and accidents involving motorists in opposing lanes.
 Head-on collisions are lethal— even more so when a truck is involved.
 When a truck rolls over, there is little that the truck driver can do to determine its trajectory and it may careen into oncoming traffic or force other vehicles across the median in a multiple-collision accident.

 - Driver injuries.
-Focus is often placed on the other victims of truck rollover accidents and it is easy to forget that truck drivers themselves may be severely injured in these types of accidents.
+The focus is often placed on the other victims of truck rollover accidents, and it is easy to forget that truck drivers may be severely injured in these types of accidents.

 - Vehicles crushed beneath the weight of a rolling truck.
 It is possible for a truck to continue rolling at high velocity and crush other vehicles in its wake until it comes to a stop.
-The occupants inside of these vehicles can be killed or maimed for life with permanent injuries.
+The occupants inside of this car can be killed or maimed for life with permanent injuries.